allePansera/FlaskServices-DockerLB/app/frontend/docs.md

 - Create config file to set time param for login inside project or read it from backend
 - Clean project from useless component
 - Introduce roles for permission
+- Read from server default configuration and store them inside app component (such as session expiration time)